-- Administrative Assistant (greatest need: weekday mornings and afternoons)
+- Administrative Assistant (greatest need: Saturday and weekday mornings and afternoons)

 - Adoption Counselors - Main shelter (Greatest need: Sat or Sun 12-5pm, Mon, Tues, Thur or Fri 3-7pm.
 One-year commitment required)

 - Bathers and Groomer (2 years professional experience required)

 - Building Maintenance & Grounds Assistant

 - Carestaff Assistant (greatest need: weekday mornings and afternoons, and some weekend shifts)

 - Companion Foster Homes (greatest need: homes for cats)

-- Critter Cuddler - Main shelter (No open shifts for Youth-Adult teams.
+- Critter Cuddler - Main shelter (Tuesday 3-5pm shift for Youth-Adult teams.
 Open shifts for Adults volunteering alone: Weekday morning and early afternoon shifts - Must be 18 years or older)

 - Feline Friend - Main shelter (greatest need: weekday late mornings, afternoons, occasionally have weekend or evening shifts)

 - Mounds East Critter Cudder - Stoughton Rd.
 (Open 2-hour shifts for Adults 18 years or older and for Youth-Adult teams: weekday morning thru early afternoon.
 Care for rabbits, guinea pigs, rats and other small critters.)

-- Mounds Fitchburg Critter Cudder (Open 2-hour shifts for Adults 18 years or older and for Youth-Adult teams: weekday morning thru early afternoon, or Sunday 3-5pm.
+- Mounds Fitchburg Critter Cudder (Open 2-hour shifts for Adults 18 years or older and for Youth-Adult teams: weekday morning thru early afternoon.
 Care for rabbits, guinea pigs, rats and other small critters.)

 - Mounds Janesville Feline Friend (Shifts 2 hours in length: Mon-Fri 11am - 5pm, Weekends 11am - 1pm)